Turki19/Password_Manger_Project/README.md

 # Passwords Manager App

 # Description
-A regular tech user nowadays has more than 10 accounts on average.
+A regular tech user nowadays has more than ten accounts on average.
 A good security practice states that each account should have a unique password.
 This has made memorizing passwords an impossible mission and raised an extensive demand for trustworthy password management tools.
 In this project, we aim to provide a repository of passwords where users can locally store, generate, view, and manage passwords of different accounts.

 # Features
 1. Adding a new account/password.